 Pride begins to change to humility when we understand how despicable we actually are without Christ.
-Humility comes when we internalize the truth that nothing in the life of a Christian is to be about “me.”
+Humility comes when we internalize the truth that nothing in the life of a Christian is to be about us.
 It is all about Jesus Christ and Him only.
-You cannot possibly dwell on “what I want” or “what I think is better or right,” and be able to serve others or ask what would bring God glory.
+We cannot possibly dwell on “what I want” or “what I think is better or right” and be able to serve others or ask what would bring God glory.
 Heart change begins to take place when we practice the principles in the verse below:

 Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
 Each of you should look not only to your own interests, but also to the interests of others.
 Philippians 2:3–4 (NIV)

 Here are some suggestions to begin to serve others:

 - Do one thing a day for someone you ordinarily would avoid.

 - Go out of your way to help another person.